Back in January 2001, the last time Tampa hosted a Super Bowl, ticket holders got through the stadium gates after a simple bag check and ticket scan.

 Arizona Department of Public Safety Commander Michael Orose, the security team's liaison with the NFL, predicted that on game day the University of Phoenix Stadium would be "the most secure facility in the United States."

 The ultimate goal will be to get fans into the stadium quickly without intimidating them.
 Cameras installed throughout the area and security personnel in civilian clothing should help achieve that, he said.

 "We've got to find that fine balance between protecting the people attending the game and still making it an enjoyable experience," Orose said.

 Some believe Super Bowl security concerns have gone over the top.

-Dave Lamm of Orange, Calif., several weeks ago started an online petition at tailgatingideas.com to encourage the NFL to bring back tailgating before Super Bowl games.
-He's collected about 600 signatures so far.
+Dave Lamm of Orange, Calif., several weeks ago started a petition at tailgatingideas.com to encourage the NFL to bring back tailgating before Super Bowl games.
+He's collected about 600 signatures.